 CURRENT_slot = (sl-StartSlotCG-Type2 + S × PeriodicitySL) modulo T'max

 where sl-StartSlotCG-Type2 refers to the logical slot of the first transmission opportunity of PSSCH where the configured sidelink grant was (re)initialised.

+Editor's NOTE: Whether the above formula for determining the CG occasion for CG type 1 for SL-SCH can be reused for SL-PRS

 When a configured sidelink grant is released by RRC, all the corresponding configurations shall be released and all corresponding sidelink grants shall be cleared.